fex01/servicenow-notes/sn-discovery.md

       - Horizontal Pattern probe also contain a sensor used for updating the CMDB
   - what is a pattern?
     - Series of operations that tell Discovery:
-      - Which Cl to find on your network
+      - Which CI to find on your network
       - What credentials to use
       - What tables to populate in the CMDB
     - Patterns perform the same function as a probe:
       - Identifies a target Cl
-      - Explores a Cl for details, such as RAM, CPU, OS version, etc
+      - Explores a CI for details, such as RAM, CPU, OS version, etc
     - Differences between Pattern and Probes
       - Patterns run during Identification and Exploration phases, probes run during all phases
       - patterns are much faster than probes in collecting device details